utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/syncing-cookies.md

 ## Syncing cookies with Postman Interceptor

-Postman Interceptor is a Chrome extension that captures network requests directly from the Google Chrome browser and saves them to Postman.
-You can use Interceptor to continuously sync the cookies in your Chrome browser to the [Postman cookie jar](/docs/sending-requests/cookies/).
+Postman Interceptor is a browser extension that captures network requests directly from a web browser and saves them to Postman.
+You can use Interceptor to continuously sync the cookies in your browser to the [Postman cookie jar](/docs/sending-requests/cookies/).
 You can then use the synced cookies when sending requests in Postman.

 > The cookie jar always has the latest value for a given cookie.
 If you need to observe how cookie values change during a request flow, start an [Interceptor debug session](/docs/sending-requests/capturing-request-data/interceptor/).

 To sync cookies using the Postman Interceptor, do the following:

-1. Install the Postman Interceptor Chrome extension by following the steps in [Installing Interceptor](/docs/sending-requests/capturing-request-data/interceptor/#installing-interceptor).
+1. Install the Postman Interceptor extension by following the steps in [Installing Interceptor](/docs/sending-requests/capturing-request-data/interceptor/#installing-interceptor).

 1. Select <img alt="Cookies icon" src="https://assets.postman.com/postman-docs/icon-cookies.jpg#icon" width="16px"> **Cookies** in the Postman footer.
 1. In the **Cookies** window, select the **Sync Cookies** tab and select the **Interceptor** option.

     > Make sure you get the message **Connected**.
-If you get the message **Disconnected**, make sure your Chrome browser is open and the [Interceptor extension is installed](/docs/sending-requests/capturing-request-data/interceptor/#installing-interceptor).
+If you get the message **Disconnected**, make sure your browser is open and the [Interceptor extension is installed](/docs/sending-requests/capturing-request-data/interceptor/#installing-interceptor).

 1. Enter one or more **Domains**.
 Postman will sync cookies for the specified domains to the cookie jar.